Pedro Sá: Club career

 Born in Póvoa de Varzim, Sá joined hometown club Varzim SC's youth ranks at the age of 9.
 He made his senior debut with eight games in the third division in 2012–13, and played regularly in the next three seasons, the last of which in Segunda Liga; he also appeared in two matches for their reserves in the Porto Football Association's first district league.

 Ahead of the 2016–17 campaign, Sá signed with Portimonense S.C. of the same league; in July 2018, a court in Póvoa de Varzim ordered his previous club to pay some of the transfer fee to his agents, Foot Emotions.
 The team from the Algarve won promotion in his first year, as champions.

 Sá made his Primeira Liga debut on 7 August 2017, playing the entire 2–1 home win against Boavista FC.
 He added a further 27 appearances during the season, scoring in a 3–3 draw at Vitória S.C. on 23 October.

 In January 2019, Sá signed a new contract lasting until 2023, with a buyout clause of €30 million.
 He injured his elbow in December of the following year, requiring surgery; in one of his first games back, on 20 March 2021, he was sent off at the end of a 2–1 home loss to FC Porto.
 That 6 November, he scored his first league goal for over four years, concluding a 2–0 victory over B-SAD also at the Estádio Municipal de Portimão.

-On 30 June 2023, Sá joined recently-promoted C.F.
-Estrela da Amadora on a two-year deal as a free agent.
+On 30 June 2023, Sá agreed to a two-year deal at recently-promoted C.F.
+Estrela da Amadora as a free agent.
 The 30-year-old moved abroad for the first time in July 2024, joining Tunisian Ligue Professionnelle 1 side CS Sfaxien until June 2026.
 He concluded the season in the Czech National Football League with MFK Vyškov, with whom he reached the promotion play-offs after scoring in the last round, a 2–0 win over 1.
 SK Prostějov.

+Sá returned to Portugal on 5 August 2025, on a one-year contract with second-tier F.C.
+Penafiel.